PPN vs. TPN: What is the Difference?

 What is the Prognosis for Those on PN?

 According to ASPEN’s Parenteral Nutrition Fact Sheet, children and adults can thrive on parenteral nutrition when no complications arise.
-Generally, the goal of PN is to continue until the patient can maintain weight and energy by oral intake alone.
-Doctors may do a trial of holding PN therapy for several days before discontinuing it completely.
+Generally, the goal of TPN and PPN infusions is to continue until the patient can maintain weight and energy by oral intake alone.
+Doctors may do a trial of holding PN therapy for several days before discontinuing it.
 Depending on the indication, the total duration may be anywhere from just a few weeks to several years.

 Ask About TPN At-Home Infusion